pactflow/katacoda-workshops/pactflow-can-i-deploy-js-v3/step4.md

 ## Check

-There should be a contract published in your Pactflow account before moving on
+There should be a contract published in your PactFlow account before moving on